arturdryomov/pages/content/posts/midnight.md

 themes are not applied to the navigation bar).

 * Android < Q
-  * Show in-application switch.
+  * Show the in-application switch.
 Save theme on each switch.
   * Use `AppCompatDelegate.MODE_NIGHT_NO` and `AppCompatDelegate.MODE_NIGHT_YES`.
   * In `Application.attachBaseContext` read saved theme and switch to it.
 * Android ≥ Q